1910 Chalmers Award: Background

-Before the 1910 Major League Baseball season, Hugh Chalmers of the Chalmers Automobile Company announced a promotion in which a Chalmers Model 30 automobile would be given to the batting champions for Major League Baseball's American and National Leagues.
+Before the 1910 Major League Baseball season, Hugh Chalmers of the Chalmers Automobile Company announced a promotion in which a Chalmers Model 30 automobile would be awarded to the batting champions for Major League Baseball's American and National Leagues.

 At the start of the final day of the season, Ty Cobb of the Detroit Tigers held a slim lead in the race for the American League batting title, just a few percentage points ahead of the Cleveland Naps' Nap Lajoie.
-Cobb was generally disliked by opponents, whereas Lajoie was more popular.
+Cobb was generally disliked by opponents but Lajoie was popular.

 Controversy

-Cobb did not play in the Tigers' final two games of the season, and he finished with a batting average of .385.
+Cobb did not play in the Tigers' final two games of the season and finished with a batting average of .385.

 Lajoie played in a doubleheader on the last day of the season against the St. Louis Browns.
-Browns manager Jack O'Connor allegedly ordered rookie third baseman Red Corriden to play on the outfield grass.
-This all but conceded a hit for any ball Lajoie bunted.
-Lajoie had eight hits in eight at bats and finished the season with a .384 batting average (227 hits in 591 at-bats).
+Jack O'Connor, the Browns' manager, allegedly ordered rookie third baseman Red Corriden to play on the outfield grass.
+This all but conceded a base hit for any ball that Lajoie bunted.
+Lajoie finished with eight hits in eight at-bats, resulting in a season batting average of .384 (227 hits in 591 at-bats).
 His final at-bat resulted in a wild throw to first base, which was scored as an error.
-Under baseball rules, when a player reaches base on a fielding error, it is treated as a hitless at-bat, thus lowering his batting average.
+Under baseball rules, when a player reaches base on a fielding error, it is treated as a hitless at-bat, thus lowering the hitter's batting average.

 Aftermath

 After news broke of the scandal, a writer for the St. Louis Post claimed: "All St. Louis is up in arms over the deplorable spectacle, conceived in stupidity and executed in jealousy."
-The issue was brought to American League president Ban Johnson, who declared all batting averages official, and Cobb the champion (.385069 to .384095).
-Chalmers, however, awarded automobiles to both Cobb and Lajoie (essentially declaring a tie).
-O'Connor and coach Harry Howell, who tried to bribe the official scorer to change the error to a hit, were banned from baseball for their role in the affair.
+The issue was brought to American League president Ban Johnson, who declared all batting averages official and Cobb the champion (.385069 to .384095).
+However, Chalmers awarded automobiles to both Cobb and Lajoie, essentially declaring a tie.
+O'Connor and coach Harry Howell, who tried to bribe the official scorer to change the error to a hit, were banned from baseball for their roles in the affair.

-Chalmers gave an award to the league's most valuable player the following season instead of the player with the highest batting average.
+For the following season, Chalmers gave its award to the league's most valuable player instead of the player with the highest batting average.
 Cobb won the Chalmers Award in 1911 in his best year, hitting .420.
 Chalmers continued the award through the 1914 season, after which it was discontinued.
-Chalmers ceased to exist in 1923, although it was a predecessor to the modern company Chrysler.
+Chalmers ceased operations in 1923, although it was a predecessor to the modern company Chrysler.
 Cobb and Lajoie were eventually elected into the Baseball Hall of Fame.